brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

       content : "We don't simulate or theorize what would happen.
 We will attempt to breach your physical security just like the bad guys.
 It can be easier than you may imagine.
 We figure out your most likely threats, then use the same methods they would.
 This leaves no guess work as to how your facility's security would hold up against a real intrusion by criminals or activists.
 We are experienced at testing the security of VIPs, heads of state and vetted secure facilities.
 Armed with this knowledge, you can adjust your security to match real world threats."
       button:
         enable : true
-        label : "Check it out"
+        label : "Curious to know more?"
         link : "security-testing"

 ################### Screenshot ########################